isomerpages/cris-scri/_anah-masterclass-2025-speakers/Prof Austin Yen Hung Lin.md

 (Distinguish Research Award) of Taiwan Society of Cardiology (2017).
 He is currently the associate editor of Journal of American Heart Association (JAHA) and Acta Cardiologica Sinica and the editor of Medicine and Journal of Medical Ultrasound.
-He has published more than 300 journal and conference papers.&nbsp;</p>
+He has published more than 300 journals and conference papers.&nbsp;</p>